Levko Revutsky: Legacy

 The creative legacy of Levko Revutsky is celebrated in his native Ukraine, where his contributions to vocal and orchestral music are considered a crucial part of its musical heritage.
 According to Irene Rima Makaryk and Virlana Tkacz, Revutsky continued and developed the aesthetic principles of Lysenko and Mykola Leontovych.

 Many of his works—including the Symphony No. 2 and Piano Concerto—are considered to be the first mature exemplars of Ukrainian compositions in various genres.
 Revutsky also made important contribution to the development in Ukraine of folk song arrangements; he composed approximately 120 altogether.

-Outside of Ukraine, Revutsky's reception has been more muted.
-Marina Frolova-Walker described his Symphony No. 2 as being "post-Kuchka" stylistically:
+Outs of Ukraine, Revutsky's reception has been more muted.

-[It is] quite accomplished and attractive, if lacking in originality.
-It had largely been composed in the mid-1920s, but it was revised for performance in 1940 (and sounded as if it had been written in the 1890s).

 In the deliberations preceding the nominations for the 1941 Stalin Prize, the original nomination of Sergei Prokofiev's Alexander Nevsky was dropped in favor of Revutsky's Symphony No. 2.
 According to surviving documentation from Mikhail Khrapchenko, the chairman of the Committee on Arts Affairs, the switch was made in order to make up for a lack of representation from non-Russian Soviet republics.